 Carry Forward of Losses: Fortunately, if you are not able to set off your entire capital loss in the same year, both Short Term and Long Term loss can be carried forward for 8 Assessment Years immediately following the Assessment Year in which the loss was first computed.
 If capital losses have arisen from a business, such losses are allowed to be carried forward and carrying on of this business is not compulsory.

 Treatment of Long term Loss on Shares and Equity Funds:

-Prior to 31.03.2018, there was no tax on Long Term Gains on Shares & Equity Funds, therefore Long Term Capital Loss on Shares and Equity Funds was considered as a dead loss.
-Therefore, the same was not set off or carried forward.
+Prior to 31.03.2018, there was no tax on long term gains on shares & equity funds, therefore long term gains on shares & equity funds were considered as a dead loss.
+Therefore, the same was not allowed to set off or carried forward.

 Shares and Equity Funds are long term capital assets when held for more than 12 months.

 Mandatory Filing of a Return:To keep a track of your losses, the Income Tax Department has laid out that losses for a year cannot be carried forward unless that year’s return has been filed before the due date.
 Even if it’s a loss return, you do not have any income to show – do file your return before the due date.